URDME/urdme/README.md

 - PDE Toolbox, tested with versions: 1.5, 2.3

-###Licence: GPL 3
+### Licence: GPL 3

 See the file LICENCE for the full statement.

-###Citing URDME:
+### Citing URDME:

 URDME is a research software and correctly citing it is important to the maintainers.

-* The software package
+* The software package; B. Drawert, S. Engblom and A. Hellander:

-B. Drawert, S. Engblom and A. Hellander: "URDME: A modular framework for stochastic simulation of reaction-transport processes in complex geometries", BMC Systems Biology 6(76):1--17 (2012) [(doi)](http://dx.doi.org/10.1186/1752-0509-6-76)
+"URDME: A modular framework for stochastic simulation of reaction-transport processes in complex geometries", BMC Systems Biology 6(76):1--17 (2012) [(doi)](http://dx.doi.org/10.1186/1752-0509-6-76)

-* The AEM solver
+* The AEM solver; P. Bauer and S. Engblom: "Sensitivity estimation and inverse problems in spatial stochastic models of chemical kinetics", pp. 519--527 in A. Abdulle, S. Deparis, D. Kressner, F. Nobile and

-P. Bauer and S. Engblom: "Sensitivity estimation and inverse problems in spatial stochastic models of chemical kinetics", pp. 519--527 in
+M. Picasso (editors): "Numerical Mathematics and Advanced
-A. Abdulle, S. Deparis, D. Kressner, F. Nobile and M. Picasso (editors): "Numerical Mathematics and Advanced Applications: ENUMATH 2013", vol 103 of Lecture Notes in Computational Science and Engineering, Springer (2015).
+Applications: ENUMATH 2013", vol 103 of Lecture Notes in Computational Science and Engineering, Springer (2015).
 [(doi)](http://dx.doi.org/10.1007/978-3-319-10705-9_51)

 * The UDS solver implements the first order method described in
 S. Engblom: "Computing the Moments of High Dimensional Solutions of the Master Equation" Appl.
 Math.
 Comput.
 18(2):498--515 (2006).
 [(doi)](http://dx.doi.org/10.1016/j.amc.2005.12.032)